syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Nested-Tabs.md

 # Nested Tabs in .NET MAUI Tab View (SfTabView)

 The .NET MAUI Tab View (SfTabView) control supports nested tabs, allowing you to create a hierarchical structure of tab items.
-You can configure nested tab items in the Tab View using the [Items](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html#Syncfusion_Maui_Toolkit_TabView_SfTabView_Items) property of [SfTabView](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html).
+You can configure nested tab items in the tab view using the [Items](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html#Syncfusion_Maui_Toolkit_TabView_SfTabView_Items) property of [SfTabView](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html).
 This property holds a [TabItemCollection](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.TabItemCollection.html), which can contain multiple [SfTabItem](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html) instances.

 The following example demonstrates how to create nested tabs in the `SfTabView` control.
-In this sample, we will create a main tab view with three tabs: "Photos", "Collections", and "Explore".
-The "Photos" tab will contain a nested tab view with four sub-tabs: "Camera", "Video", "Screenshots", and "Wallpaper".
+In this sample, we will create a main tab view with three tabs: **Photos**, **Collections**, and **Explore**.
+The **Photos** tab will contain a nested tab view with four sub-tabs: **Camera**, **Video**, **Screenshots**, and **Wallpaper**.

 {% tabs %}